Yu-Leo/Yu-Leo/PROJECTS.md

 ### May 2022 - now

 ### Short description
-The website where users can write public notes.
+A website where users can write public notes.

 ### Technologies, frameworks and libraries
 - Python